paretoman/votekit/tutorial/viewScreens.md

 #### ClickDrag

 ClickDrag handles mouse interactions with the entities on a screen.
 Switching modes changes which entities are moved.
+Also, events happen on the screen wrap.

 ### ViewSettings